drmonkeysee/ecs-scheduler/README.md

 ## Scheduld

 As mentioned previously Scheduld uses the APScheduler package to do all the real work of managing job schedules.
-Since webapi is the primary interface to ECS Scheduler there is not much to say about scheduld; APScheduler docs and the ECS API documentation covers most of what it does.
+Since webapi is the primary interface to ECS Scheduler there is not much to say about scheduld; APScheduler docs and the ECS API documentation cover most of what it does.

-The only thing to note here is when scheduld launches a new task when a scheduled job fires it will automatically update the job with the last run time and the list of ECS tasks that were started when the job last fired.

 ## Usage

+Before creating jobs for ECS Scheduler you will need an existing Amazon ECS cluster and ECS task definitions for the docker containers you wish to run.
+Consult the Amazon ECS documentation for details.

 ### Basic Job Creation